 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
+Prior to peer review, OVW may not contact applicants for missing items.
 Additionally, if an applicant plans to submit an application under any other OVW grant program this fiscal year, it is the applicant's responsibility to ensure that only documents pertinent to this solicitation are included with this application.
 OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g., a Rural Program letter submitted with a Transitional Housing Program application will not be transferred to the Rural application).